bernikr/lovelace-notify-card/README.md

 ### Manual install
 1. Copy the `notify-card.js` file to your `config/www` folder
-2. Add a reference in the resoruce config:
+2. Add a reference in the resource config:

 ```
 resources: